-At this point it was increasingly clear the KEFs were out of their depth, however their strength is in the mid range and vocal (in my view) as well as delivering wonderful detail so it was time for a bit of ‘Ryan Time’, with Ryan Adams.
-‘Ryan Time’, if you listen to the Carnegie Hall recordings, frequently results in lateness and loss of time and sure enough this happened to me.
-The 17th November 2014 version of New York, New York is piano led and detail from the pedals, the melancholy from the voice and the wonderful key change towards the end are just simply so crisp and clear, I could really have been there.
+At this point it was increasingly clear the KEFs were out of their depth, however, their strength is in the mid range and vocal (in my view) as well as delivering wonderful detail so it was time for a bit of ‘Ryan Time’, with Ryan Adams.
+‘Ryan Time’, if you listen to the Carnegie Hall recordings, frequently results in lateness and loss of time and sure enough, this happened to me.
+The 17th November 2014 version of New York, New York is piano-led and the detail from the pedals, the melancholy from the voice and the wonderful key change towards the end is just simply so crisp and clear, I could really have been there.

 Whilst I’m thinking about resolution, Amy Winehouse’s Lioness CD demands playing with the snares laid forward so bare in the production, it really is a rhythmic and joyous sound.
 Listen in particular to ‘Half Time’ and ‘Wake Up Alone’.

 Amy Winehouse is very nice for a bit of sound stage listening but for a bit of high production sound stage listening with the KEFs a bit of Jack Garret’s ‘Love You’re Given’, always works for me.
 The sound stage is deep here, indeed depth is a recurring theme, be it sound stage or bass delivery.